kumbulanit/t-sql/sql trainning/untitled/module 2/Module2_Exercises.md

 - Full name as "LastName, FirstName MiddleInitial" (handle NULL middle names)
 - BaseSalary formatted with currency symbol and commas
 - Years of service as a whole number
-- Email domain only (part after @)
+- WorkEmail domain only (part after @)

-**Question 1.1.2**: Create a query that categorizes employees based on their salary ranges:
+**Question 1.1.2**: Create a query that categorizes employees based on their BaseSalary ranges:
 - "Entry Level": < $55,000
 - "Mid Level": $55,000 - $75,000
 - "Senior Level": $75,000 - $90,000
 - "Executive": > $90,000
-Show employee name, salary, and category.
+Show employee name, BaseSalary, and category.

 **Question 1.1.3**: Write a query to find the employee(s) with the longest tenure in each department.
 Include department name, employee name, and years of service.